Singapura at a glance

 - Cost: $1,000 +

-They are an enchanting breed and everybody who meets a Singapura is won over by their huge expressive eyes and laid-back, friendly personality.
+Singapuras are enchanting and everybody who one is won over by their inquisitive, laid-back and friendly personality.

 The Meadows continued to breed with these cats.
 Ticle and Pusse had two kittens named George and Gladys.
 These cats were recognised by the Singapura Cat Club provisionally as Singapuras.